How to Choose Mountain Bike Handlebar Warmers for Winter Biking

 Cold hands make it difficult to maintain a proper grip on bicycle handles which can result in accidents.
 Though regular biking gloves can protect the hands from the cold, winter riding presents its own set of challenges, like rain, snow, and exceptionally icy winds.
 This article will help you choose mountain bike handlebar warmers for winter biking.

-You may also be interested in learning what to do if your mountain bike handlebar keeps twisting.
-Be sure to read our related article to find out more.
+You may also be interested in learning what to do if your mountain bike handlebar keeps twisting or how to choose between flat and riser handlebars.
+If so, be sure to read our related articles to find out more.

 What Are Mountain Bike Handlebar Warmers?

 Handlebar warmers have become very practical for winter mountain biking because they can provide the required warmth while you maintain a proper grip on the handlebars.
 They’re small battery-powered gadgets that slide into the handlebars to warm them up.

 Mountain bike handlebar warmers are battery-powered heating elements that slide into the two ends of the handlebar.
 When the heaters are turned on, the grips get warm so that the rider’s hands remain flexible and comfortable during winter rides.

 Handlebar warmers like these are rechargeable and their battery can last for almost 5 hours if you charge them for 3 to 4 hours, which is the estimated time for the battery to be fully charged.
 Of course, this can change depending on the model of the warmers.
 All you need to do to recharge the handlebar warmers is to use the USB cable that comes with them or any standard USB cable.
 And if you would like to try making your own handlebar heaters check out this video tutorial by Joe Barnes_Hazzard Racing.

 It may be a good idea to read our article that provides tips on how to choose mountain bike grip sizes before choosing your warmers so that the warmers are compatible.